AUKUS: Nuclear proliferation concerns

 The Nuclear Nonproliferation Treaty allows non-nuclear-weapon states to produce the highly enriched uranium for naval reactor fuel.
 Nevertheless, the agreement to transfer US or UK nuclear submarine technology including possibly highly enriched uranium has been described as an act of nuclear proliferation, and has been criticised by scholars and politicians.
 In the Bulletin of the Atomic Scientists, scholar Sébastien Philippe criticised AUKUS and wrote "we can now expect the proliferation of very sensitive military nuclear technology in the coming years, with literally tons of new nuclear materials under loose or no international safeguards".
 James M. Acton of the Carnegie Endowment for International Peace wrote that "the nonproliferation implications of the AUKUS submarine deal are both negative and serious.
 For Australia to operate nuclear-powered submarines, it will have to become the first non-nuclear-weapon state to exercise a loophole that allows it to remove nuclear material from the inspection system of the International Atomic Energy Agency.
 I have no real concerns that Australia will misuse this material itself, but I am concerned that this removal will set a damaging precedent.
 In the future, would-be proliferators could use naval reactor programs as cover for the development of nuclear weapons."

 Australia and Brazil (Note: See .) would be the first countries without nuclear weapons to have nuclear-powered submarines.
 Concerns were raised that this may lead to increased risk of arms proliferation if other countries follow the same approach because it would involve other countries enriching uranium for naval reactors, potentially creating more avenues to develop material needed for nuclear weapons without the safeguards provided by regular inspections.
-This would not apply in the case of Brazil because the reactor will use low enriched uranium at 7% concentration.
-20% is the minimum level required to make a nuclear weapon.